-In the framework of its action plan to ensure compliance with the legal requirement that one third of its members be of the opposite gender as from 1 January 2017, the Board has identified a female candidate with appropriate credentials, Mrs Mei Ye, and has nominated her for appointment as an independent Director by the Annual General Meeting to be held on 14 May 2014.
+In the framework of the action plan to ensure compliance with the legal requirement that one third of the members of the Board of Directors are of the opposite gender as from 1 January 2017, Ms Mei Ye became an independent Director on 14 May 2014.
 The search for additional female candidates continues.